Should I be concerned about my dental amalgam (silver) fillings? How do I know if I’m suffering from mercury toxicity?

 Anytime a dental amalgam filling is touched or drilled, there is a possibility of mercury particles or pieces spraying in your mouth, or even being swallowed.
 Before getting in the dentist’s chair, ask about potential for allergic reaction, as well as symptoms that may indicate, or be a result of mercury poisoning.

 Not everyone needs to rush to the dentist to have amalgam fillings removed.
 Amalgam fillings removal may not be the only answer.

-However, there is much scientific evidence about the high levels of mercury that can be released in your mouth and body from the removal of silver fillings.
-(5)
+However, the highest levels of mercury that can be released in your mouth and body occurs when you remove silver fillings.